codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a group of killer whales playing instruments?
-An Orca-stra.
+Why did the feline fail the lie detector test?
+Because he be lion.

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+Which data structure does FILO apply to?
- 1. Green
+ 1. Queue
- 2. Blue
+ 2. Heap
- 3. Yellow
+ 3. Stack
- 4. Red
+ 4. Tree

 <details>
   <summary>Answer</summary>
-  Green
+  Stack
 </details>